-Public officials can report serious wrongdoing in the Commonwealth public sector.
-Reports can be made to authorised internal officers or the Commonwealth Ombudsman under the Public Interest Disclosure Act 2013 (PID Act).
+When public officials report serious wrongdoing in the Commonwealth public sector, this is called a Public Interest Disclosure (PID).
+A PID is made under the Public Interest Disclosure Act 2013 (PID Act).

 Any current or former public official can make a disclosure.
 This includes: